 White wines 1855 (Sauternes and Barsac)

-Twenty-four Châteaux from Barsac and Sauternes have been grouped into the two classes "Premiers Crus" and "Deuxièmes Crus".
-Finally, however, the special class "Premieur Cru Classé Supérieur" was awarded for one of them, that was it Château d'Yquem, The winery was and is thus even one level higher than the first class of red wines.
-By division of ownership there are today 27 Châteaux.
+24 châteaux from Barsac and Sauternes were grouped into the two classes "Premiers Crus" and "Deuxièmes Crus".
+In the end, however, the special class "Premieur Cru Classé Supérieur" was awarded, that was it Château d'Yquem, The winery was and still is one step higher than the first class of red wines.
+Owing to the division of property, there are now 27 châteaux.
 See in detail under Sauterne,

-This name originated in the 1920s.
-In addition to the Cru Classé was created under these "aristocratic" wineries, so to speak, a "bourgeois class".
+This term originated in the 1920s.
+In addition to the Cru Classé a "middle class" was created, so to speak, among these "aristocratic" wineries.
 The wines must come from one of the eight Médoc appellations Haut-Médoc.
 Listrac-Médoc.
 Margaux.
 Médoc.
 Moulis.
 Pauillac.
 Saint-Estèphe or Saint-Julien come.
-Further criteria include no barrel sale, bottling, sale only in the second year following the harvest and regular quality checks based on random samples.
+Other criteria include no barrel sales, bottling, sales only in the second year following the harvest and regular quality checks using random samples.
 From 1930 to 1932, an expert commission classified 444 wineries.
-The "Federation of Crus Bourgeois" was founded in 1962, at that time half of these wineries no longer existed.
-In 1976, Cru Bourgeois was also recognized by the EU.
+The "Association of Crus Bourgeois" was founded in 1962, at that time half of these wineries no longer existed.
+In 1976 "Cru Bourgeois" was also recognized by the EU.

 In 1978 there was a second and finally in 2003 the most recent classification.
-A total of 490 Châteaux competed, of which only 247 were classified.
+A total of 490 châteaux applied, of which only 247 were classified.
 The classification was based on wines produced from 1994 to 1999.
-The Châteaux were classified in the three stages Cru Bourgeois Exceptionnel (9), Cru Bourgeois Supérieur (87) and Cru Bourgeois (151).
-The always classified since the year 1932 Château Sociando-Mallet was not considered at his own request.
-These were among others (E = exceptionnel):
+The châteaux were classified into three levels: Cru Bourgeois Exceptionnel (9), Cru Bourgeois Supérieur (87) and Cru Bourgeois (151).
+That has always been classified since 1932 Château Sociando-Mallet was not taken into account at their own request.
+These were among others (E = Exceptionnel):

-After the publication of the 2003 classification, there was a challenge.
-A total of 78 unaccounted for and, in their view, bypassed, Châteaux sued the Bordeaux Administrative Court in 2004, alleging serious procedural errors.
-Among other things, classified vintners should have evaluated themselves and wineries were not even visited in the course of the evaluation.
-The Appeals Tribunal of the Administrative Court then overturned the new ranking in February 2007.
-The further procedure was still unclear.
-The reaction of the "Alliance des Crus Bourgeois" founded in 2003 as a legal representative of the member companies was awaited.
-There was even the opinion that even the classification of the year 1978 should be regarded as obsolete and that the first classification from 1932 should be regarded as the only valid one.
+After the publication of the 2003 classification, there was an appeal.
+A total of 78 Châteaux that were not taken into account and, in their view, passed over in 2004 brought an action before the Bordeaux Administrative Court, alleging serious procedural errors.
+Among other things, classified winemakers are said to have evaluated themselves and wineries were not even visited in the course of the evaluation.
+The appeal court of the administrative court then lifted the new classification in February 2007.
+The further course of action was still unclear.
+The response from the Alliance des Crus Bourgeois, founded in 2003, as a legal representative of the member companies was awaited.
+There was even the opinion that the 1978 classification should also be regarded as obsolete and the first classification from 1932 should actually be regarded as the only one.

 Sources: WIKIPEDIA and wine (André Dominé)

-Facsimile Bordeaux classification: Antique wine
+Facsimile Bordeaux classification: antique wine